posabsolute/inker/readme.md

 ```

-## Sending test email to your inbox
+## Sending a test email to your inbox

 Inker use [grunt-nodemailer](https://github.com/posabsolute/grunt-nodemailer) to send test.
 By default it send a test for all files that are in the output folders, you can easily change that in **gruntfile.js**.